 To finalize, the choice of CRM rely on sales and lead generation approach, average deal size, a number of sales people involved.
 You should consider to keep it simple until you raise some funds and will be able to hire a professional salesperson.
 And then let them deal with it.

-2. CRM Software for Startups
+2. CRM Solutions for Startups

 Here is the list of Customer Relationship Software which I think should be considered by startups and small business: